mui/mui-x/docs/data/charts/lines/lines.md

 The area chart draws a `baseline` on the Y axis `0`.
 This is useful as a base value, but customized visualizations may require a different baseline.

-To change it, simply provide the wanted `baseline` number of a series.
+To get the area filling the space above or below the line, set `baseline` to `"min"` or `"max"`.
-It is also possible to provide `min` or `max` for the baseline to automatically follow the minimum or maximum value of the series.
+It is also possible to provide a value to fix the baseline at the desired position.

 :::info
 Keep in mind the baseline only affects the area visuals.
 If you want to change the axis minimum or maximum values, you should use the `min/max` property of the axis.